 VARIANCE.
-As defined in G.S. §160D-705(d) together with any amendments thereto.
+VARIANCE shall be as defined in G.S. § $\frac{160A-388(d)}{160D-705(d)}$ together with any amendments thereto.

 WHOLESALE BUSINESS.
 The sale of goods in large quantities usually for resale.

 YARD.
 A space on the same lot with a principal building, open, unoccupied, and unobstructed by buildings or structures from ground to sky except where encroachments and accessory buildings are expressly permitted.